Now Known as Grace Communion International

 Side-Tracking & Dissociation

 We are told by WCG that before 1968 the name Radio Church of God (their first name) made sense because “the church had pioneered religious radio broadcasting.”3 This is quite a twist on their true history.
 WCG goes on to explain how, in the 1930s, `40s and `50s, a name that included “radio” sounded “dynamic and modern.”
-But that by the 1960s it began to sound “quaint and out-of-date.”4 If this is true, then why do ministries that have been around for sixty years or more, such as Thru the Bible (first name was Thru the Bible Radio Network) in Pasadena, CA (began broadcasting on radio in 1941 and still broadcasting today) and Southwest Radio Church in Bethany, OK (began broadcasting on radio in 1933 and still broadcasting today), continue to use the word “Radio” in describing their ministry?
+But that by the 1960s it began to sound “quaint and out-of-date.”4 If this is true, then why do ministries that have been around for sixty years or more, such as Thru the Bible (first name was Thru the Bible Radio Network) in Pasadena, CA (began broadcasting on radio in 1941 and still broadcasting today) and Southwest Radio Church in Oklahoma City, OK (began broadcasting on radio in 1933 and still broadcasting today), continue to use the word “Radio” in describing their ministry?

 This is only more foolishness to sidetrack the members.
 WCG is quick to add that many well-established organizations change their old names to “something snappier to reflect new realities.”
 When an organization has something in their past that they are trying to hide, this is usually true, but old established institutions are actually proud of their past and hesitate to change their name.